-You can also find more information on essential parent.
+You can find more information on responsive feeding on the NHS website.

 Remember that growth spurts can increase your baby’s need to feed.